 Recognizing that progress in this work depends equally on education, action, and relationships, the network is a school initiative that both establishes a platform to connect existing efforts of faculty, students, and staff across the school and also invests in interdisciplinary, topic-based projects that address questions and possibilities in the spheres of diversity, equity, and inclusion.

-Rising juniors and seniors from our Historically Black College and University partners are eligible for an intensive introduction to UW–Madison with airfare, a stipend, lodging, meals, and program costs covered.
+Rising juniors and seniors from our Historically Black College and University partners participate in an intensive introduction to UW–Madison.

 Efforts & Priorities

 - The School of Human Ecology’s Center for Financial Security Retirement and Disability Research Center, in partnership with Howard University, hosts an annual Junior Scholars Intensive Training, supporting underrepresented scholars in the field establish key relationships and refine their research skills.

 - In the wake of historic Black Lives Matter uprisings in summer 2020, the School’s Center for Community and Nonprofit Studies is hosting a series of public conversations on racial justice featuring local and national leaders on the topic.